 A: Yes.
-We have adopted a distribution reinvestment plan whereby stockholders (other than Maine, Maryland, New Jersey and Ohio investors) will have their cash distributions automatically reinvested in additional shares of our common stock unless they elect to receive their distributions in cash.
-Maine, Maryland, New Jersey and Ohio investors will automatically receive their distributions in cash unless they elect to have their cash distributions reinvested in additional shares of our common stock unless they elect to have their cash distributions reinvested in additional shares of our common stock.
+We have adopted a distribution reinvestment plan whereby stockholders (other than Maine, Maryland, New Jersey and Ohio investors and clients of certain participating broker-dealers that do not permit automatic enrollment in our distribution reinvestment plan) will have their cash distributions automatically reinvested in additional shares of our common stock unless they elect to receive their distributions in cash.
+Maine, Maryland, New Jersey and Ohio investors and clients of certain participating broker-dealers that do not permit automatic enrollment in our distribution reinvestment plan will automatically receive their distributions in cash unless they elect to have their cash distributions reinvested in additional shares of our common stock.
 If you participate in our distribution reinvestment plan, the cash distributions attributable to the class of shares that you own will be automatically invested in additional shares of the same class.
-The purchase price for shares purchased under our distribution reinvestment plan will be equal to the transaction price at the time the distribution is payable.
+The purchase price for shares purchased under our distribution reinvestment plan will be equal to the transaction price for such shares at the time the distribution is payable.
 Stockholders will not pay upfront selling commissions when purchasing shares under our distribution reinvestment plan; however, all outstanding Class T, Class S and Class D shares, including those purchased under our distribution reinvestment plan, will be subject to ongoing stockholder servicing fees.
 Participants may terminate their participation in the distribution reinvestment plan with ten business days' prior written notice to us.
 See "Description of Capital Stock-Distribution Reinvestment Plan" for more information regarding the reinvestment of distributions you may receive from us.
 For the complete terms of the distribution reinvestment plan, see Appendix B to this prospectus.